By browsing our website you agree to our use of cookies

 July 20, 2022

-Australians are consuming around 3.4 million tonnes of plastic each year, an average of 130kg of plastic per person[1].
+Australians consume around 3.4 million tonnes of plastic each year, an average of 130kg of plastic per person[1].
 Currently, only 9% of this plastic is recycled.

 When it comes to plastics, uncertainty around how to correctly dispose of these items may be contributing to these low recycling rates.
-Building consumer awareness around end-of-life disposal options can help play a part in improving these rates.
+Building consumer awareness around end-of-life disposal options for various types of plastic can help address plastic waste and reduce plastic pollution, improving recycling rates.

 The Australasian Recycling Label (ARL) is an important way to help consumers understand the best way to responsibly dispose of their packaging.
 But what else is there to know?